Jeff German: Death

 German was found stabbed to death outside his Las Vegas Valley home on September 3, 2022.
 He was 69 years old.
 The police reported that he had been involved in an altercation with somebody outside his house the day before he was found dead and that they had identified a suspect for his murder.
 The suspect had worn an orange jacket, straw hat and Nike sneakers.

 On September 7, police arrested Clark County Public Administrator Robert Telles on suspicion of German's murder after DNA matching Telles was found in the crime scene.
 Telles had lost his re-election bid in the Democratic primary after German published the results of an investigation that found Telles was contributing to a hostile work environment and having an inappropriate relationship with a staffer.
 In an August 2024 jury trial, Telles was convicted of German's murder.
 On August 28, 2024, he was sentenced to life with the possibility of parole after 20 years.
 On October 16, 2024, he was sentenced to an additional 8 to 20 years on enhancements for using a knife and German being over 60 years old at the time of his murder.

 The killing of Jeff German was condemned by the Director-General of UNESCO Audrey Azoulay in a press-release published on September 9, 2022.
 UNESCO's mandate to "promote the free flow of ideas by word and image" includes the protection of journalists and media workers against any forms of attacks and reprisals related to their duties.
-German's death is included on UNESCO’s Observatory of Killed Journalists.
+German's death is included on UNESCO's Observatory of Killed Journalists.

+Investigative Reporters & Editors condemned his "senseless death" as well, stating, "Jeff’s death is a sobering reminder of the inherent risks of investigative journalism,” said Diana Fuentes, IRE's executive director.
+“Journalists do their jobs every day, digging deep to find information the public needs to know and has a right to see.”

+German's death marked the ninth U.S. journalist in 30 years to be murdered in connection with their work.

+Arthur Kane, a Las Vegas Review-Journal co-worker of German, wrote a book about the murder, titled The Last Story: The Murder of an Investigative Journalist in Las Vegas, released by WildBlue Press in 2024.